ohbm/hackathon2020/.github/ISSUE_TEMPLATE/handbooks/Project_Monitor_Guideline.md

 ### At the Beginning of the Project Submission

 1. Review the issue associated with the project and check whether the details listed in the checklist were provided or not.
-2. Contact with the project leader through the PR and declare that you are PA for this project and your role in the project through the 3 days of Brainhack as it is listed below.
+2. Contact with the project leader through the PR and declare that you are PM for this project and your role in the project through the 3 days of Brainhack as it is listed below.
 3. If there is any missing information in the project submission issue, ask the project leader to provide the information.
-4. Fill the PA sheet regarding the project/s you will be PA for.
+4. Fill the PM sheet regarding the project/s you will be PM for.
-5. Fill the PA sheet regarding whether first initial contact with the project leader was made and you explained your role to them.
+5. Fill the PM sheet regarding whether first initial contact with the project leader was made and you explained your role to them.
-6. Review the project start, teaming up and share your decision in the related area of the PA sheet.
+6. Review the project start, teaming up and share your decision in the related area of the PM sheet.

 ### After the Project is Accepted